ideaware/backendstuff/README.md

 # Stuff for Backends

-A collection of configuration scripts for Ubuntu servers.
-Most of the work present here works from Ubuntu 12.04.
+A collection of configuration scripts for Ruby on Rails applications(mainly) hosted in Ubuntu servers.
+Most of the work present here should work for Ubuntu 12.04+ machines.

-Scrips located in [dependencies](dependencies/) folder are meatn to work with [debian-based](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based) distros:
+Scrips located in [dependencies](dependencies/) folder are meant to work with [debian-based Linux distros](https://en.wikipedia.org/wiki/List_of_Linux_distributions#Debian-based).

-- Ubuntu
-- Linux Mint
-- ElementaryOS
-- Kubuntu
-- Lubuntu

 **Notice**

 All scripts asume you're setting up an AWS Ubuntu EC2 instance.
 This means that the system user in all scripts is always _ubuntu_.
+Bear it in mind when applying these scripts to a different system user.

 ## Usage

-Just run scripts with _sudo bash_ command:
+Run scripts with _sudo bash_ command:

 ```bash
 $ sudo bash ./dependencies/install_nginx.sh
 ```

 Except `dependencies/install_rvm.sh` which SHOULD be run only with _bash_ command.
-Doing as super user, would install it under `/root` folder.
+Doing as super user, would install RVM under `/root` folder.

 ## Folders